Wellbeing, Support and Fitness

 Menopause

-The aim of this guidance is to help create an environment where women feel confident enough to raise issues about their symptoms and ask for adjustments at work.
+The HR team have recently reviewed and created a new Menopause Policy for CFRS employees.
+The aim of this policy and associated guidance is to help create an environment where individual's feel confident enough to raise issues about their symptoms and ask for adjustments at work.
 We will aim to promote a greater understanding of the menopause and seek to eradicate any exclusionary or discriminatory practices.

 This guidance may also be useful for employees who have family members who are going through the menopause, as this may also be affecting them.